-A true Apizza/Pizza aficionado understands that it is UP TO THEM and not the establishment to dial in their preference for wellness.
-You need to provide your baker with some direction for your preference.
-If you are serious about your Apizza, you will order it very much like you order a steak.
-When you order a steak in a restaurant, you don’t just say, I’ll have the 12oz ribeye please.
-You say I will have the 12oz ribeye medium rare please.
+A true apizza aficionado understands that it is up to them, and not the establishment, to dial in their preference for wellness.
+You need to provide the pizza baker with some direction for your preference.
+If you are serious about your apizza, you will order it very much like you order a steak.
+When you order a steak in a restaurant, you don’t just say, I’ll have the 12oz ribeye, please.
+You say I will have the 12oz ribeye medium rare, please.
 If you are particular about how you like your steak, you would never roll the dice by ordering it without providing the degree to which you would like it cooked.
 If you DO roll the dice, and you get a steak that is too well or too undercooked for you, then that is on YOU.

-Everyone usually has a “go to” place for their Apizza.
-That means they are quite familiar with how they tend to bake their pies, and can provide baking direction accordingly.
-Someone like myself, who has been eating Apizza from MANY different places throughout my life, has a knowledge of how a good number of places tend to bake their pies, which allows me to get my desired wellness wherever I go.
-HOWEVER, if I find myself at an unfamiliar place, I’ll either look online to see pics of the pies from that particular joint, or I will just ask, “do you tend to bake your pies more on the well done side?
+Everyone usually has a “go-to” place for their apizza.
+That means they are quite familiar with how they tend to bake their pies and can provide baking directions accordingly.
+Someone like myself, who has been eating apizza from MANY different places throughout my life, has a knowledge of how a good number of places tend to bake their pies, which allows me to get my desired wellness wherever I go.
+However, if I find myself at an unfamiliar place, I’ll either look online to see pictures of the pies from that particular joint, or I will just ask, “do you tend to bake your pies more on the well-done side?
 I prefer to have a bit of char around the edges”.
-Its NEVER fair to just roll the dice and then complain that its not how you wanted it after the fact.
-For the most part, I order my pies with the direction “WELL DONE PLEASE”.
-Luckily, my wife ALSO LOVES the crunch and the char of a well done pie!
-THAT’S HOW I KNEW SHE WAS THE ONE!!!
-HOWEVER, if I am at Sally’s, that direction is not necessary.
-They tend to bake their pies EXACTLY the way I prefer them.
+It’s never fair to just roll the dice and then complain that it’s not how you wanted it after the fact.
+For the most part, I order my pies with the direction “well done please”.
+Luckily, my wife also loves the crunch and the char of a well-done pie!
+That’s how I knew she was the one!
+However, if I am at Sally’s, that direction is not necessary.
+They tend to bake their pies exactly the way I prefer them.
 PRO TIP – I tend to NOT order seafood pies well done.
 I will sacrifice the char of the crust in order to avoid overcooking the seafood which should NEVER happen unless you enjoy the texture of rubber!!
-There ARE some places that will put the seafood on a pie a third to halfway through the cooking process if the pie was ordered well done.
-But I don’t expect that from ANY place and I am totally ok with sacrificing char on a seafood pie.
+There are some places that will put the seafood on a pie a third to halfway through the cooking process if the pie was ordered well done.
+But I don’t expect that from any place and I am totally ok with sacrificing char on a seafood pie.

-There is a situation that exists that is quite the conundrum for many Apizza joints.
+There is a situation that exists that is quite the conundrum for many apizza joints.
 They know that traditionally, pies should be baked to have a degree of char.
 But, what they also know, and have come to realize through experience, is that there are many customers who will deem the pie “burnt” if they see black anywhere on the crust.
-In light of that, they tend to bake their pies JUST before the point of char, if they are given no direction.
-The Holy Trinity of NH Apizza joints are so popular, and so renown, that they can get away with a, “This is New Haven Apizza!
+In light of that, they tend to bake their pies just before the point of char, if they are given no direction.
+The Holy Trinity of New Haven apizza joints are so popular, and so renowned, that they can get away with saying, “This is New Haven Apizza!
 Love it or leave it.” type of approach and attitude.
-But at the same time, they will USUALLY accommodate you if you asked for “lightly baked”.
+But at the same time, they will usually accommodate you if you asked for “lightly baked”.